Contributing Writer * Moses Idowu, B.Pharma

 Cupping can target these points of pain accurately and naturally reduce joint or muscle pain.
 Cupping works to release the tension in the tissue in your body and in doing so can relax these sore muscles, ease neck and back pain, and relax tired and tense muscles.

 Cupping is essentially the inverse of the typical massage therapy.
-Instead of exerting pressure on the different points of the body for healing, Cupping uses suction to tug the skin, tissues, and muscles upwards forcing fresh blood to reach the areas that have aches and pains and in doing so help kickstart and quicken the healing process.
+Instead of exerting pressure on the different points of the body for healing, Cupping uses suction to tug or decompress the skin, tissues, and muscles upwards forcing fresh blood to reach the areas that have aches and pains and in doing so help kickstart and quicken the healing process.

 When the practitioner exerts suction on the different points on the body by way of Cupping, certain changes occur inside the body.
 These changes stimulate the body to heal itself.